Top 7 Penetration Testing Tools in 2025: How Pentesting Works for Businesses

 Common cybersecurity roles include security analyst, network security engineer, information security manager, and penetration tester.
 Each job title may focus on different aspects of cybersecurity, such as monitoring, policy development, or proactive security measures.

-Qualifications for a career in cybersecurity can vary, but typically include a bachelor's degree in a relevant field, certifications in cybersecurity practices, and experience with technology and security systems.
+Qualifications for a career in cybersecurity can vary but typically include a bachelor's degree in a relevant field, certifications in cybersecurity practices, and experience with technology and security systems.
 Industry experts often recommend hands-on training and internships for practical experience.

 The national average salary for cybersecurity professionals can vary widely based on the specific job title and location.
 However, many cybersecurity roles offer competitive salaries, often exceeding the national average for other professions, reflecting the high demand for skilled individuals in the cybersecurity field.